-In the United States, the Obama administration launched an antibiotic resistance action plan in 2015, pledging more than $1 billion to develop new antibiotics, reduce inappropriate use of the drugs, and up surveillance of drug-resistant strains.
-The Trump administration has said it will continue implementing the plan, and Congress recently boosted funding for several health agencies in an omnibus spending bill.
-The Food and Drug Administration has prohibited the use of some antibiotics for promoting livestock growth, and in 2016 U.S. sales of antibiotics for food-producing animals dropped for the first time since tracking began in 2009.
+In the United States, the Barack Obama administration launched an action plan in 2015, pledging more than $1 billion to develop new antibiotics, reduce inappropriate use of the drugs, and increase surveillance of drug-resistant strains.
+The Donald J. Trump administration vowed to continue implementing the plan, and a yearlong initiative it launched in 2018 drew commitments from more than thirty countries to take action to combat the problem.
+The Food and Drug Administration has prohibited the use of some antibiotics for promoting livestock growth, contributing to a further decline in the agriculture industry’s use of the drugs, which peaked in 2015.

 The United States has also partnered with the United Kingdom to launch one of the largest public-private initiatives to fight superbugs.
-By the end of 2017, the project had put tens of millions of dollars into prospective drugs, including eight new classes of antibiotics, half of which target gram-negatives.
+By mid-2019, the project had put more than $100 million into prospective drugs, including eight new classes of antibiotics, half of which target gram-negatives.

 Strides have also been made in other forums.
-The European Commission has backed an initiative to streamline research happening across the continent, while Group of Twenty (G20) nations are working on their own research hub.
-Another EU-sponsored public-private partnership has dedicated 700 million euros to antibiotic development.
+The European Commission has backed an initiative to streamline research happening across the continent, while Group of Twenty (G20) nations opened their own research hub in May 2018.
+Another public-private partnership sponsored by the European Union has dedicated 700 million euros to antibiotic development.

-However, some governments have been reluctant to impose regulations, fearing that doing so could harm food security and economic growth or push life-saving drugs further out of reach of millions of citizens.
-Many argue, however, that without populous countries, such as India and China, stepping up to restrict antibiotic use, efforts elsewhere will be undermined.
-Both countries have implemented national action plans on antimicrobial resistance, a step the United Nations urged all member states to take by 2017.
+However, some governments have been reluctant to impose regulations, fearing that doing so could harm food security and economic growth or push lifesaving drugs further out of reach of millions of citizens.
+Many experts argue, however, that without populous countries, such as India and China, stepping up to restrict antibiotic use, efforts elsewhere will be undermined.
+Both of those countries have launched national action plans on antimicrobial resistance, along with more than seventy-five other states.

 Some analysts say a global response is required.
-“Antibiotic resistance presents a classic example of the ‘tragedy of the commons [PDF],’” write Aidan Hollis and Peter Maybarduk.
+“Antibiotic resistance presents a classic example of the ‘tragedy of the commons,’” write economist Aidan Hollis and human rights lawyer Peter Maybarduk.
 In addition to reducing inappropriate use and increasing investment in new antibiotics, they advocate for an international accord that would increase access to antibiotics for low-income populations.
 In 2016, the UN General Assembly convened a summit on antimicrobial resistance, marking the broadest collaboration yet to fight the growing threat.